 Montreal's bagel-makers don't devote feet of counter space to thirty different kinds of spread.
 It's because they don't need them.
 Cream cheese?
 That's for when you're eating all the mini cream cheese sandwich samples they set out on the counter, or when your Montreal bagel is a day old and you're toasting it, or when you're ordering the lox at Beautys.

 And for select New Yorkers claiming Montreal bagels are hard as cement after five minutes out of the oven?
 Please.
-Whatever bagels you're on about are either more than two days old and/or you don't know how to seal your bagel bag.
+Whatever bagels you're going on about are either more than two days old and/or you don't know how to seal your bagel bag.
 Work on that.
 Besides, all you've got to do to soften an oldie is pop it in the toaster oven at 200°F for ten minutes.
 Problem solved.

 State-of-the-art revolving or rotating rack ovens do the job with New York bagels.
 They come out golden.
 They're cooked.
 They taste good.
 That's great and all, but it's not a wood oven, is it?